modern-skirting-boards

 What height should my skirting boards be?

 The height of skirting boards should be proportional to the height of your ceilings.
 A general rule is to choose boards around 1/18th of the room height.
-For taller ceilings, opt for taller skirting boards, while lower ceilings work better with smaller boards.
+For taller ceilings, opt for a taller skirting board to create a more balanced appearance, while lower ceilings work better with smaller boards.

 Which skirting board style works best for modern interiors?

 For modern interiors, simple, clean profiles such as square edge or chamfered skirting boards work best.
-These styles create sleek lines that blend seamlessly with contemporary or minimalist decor.
+These styles create sleek lines and feature minimalist designs that blend seamlessly with contemporary decor.

 What is the best material for skirting boards?

 It depends on your needs.
-MDF is affordable and easy to paint, wood provides a more luxurious look but is pricier, while PVC is moisture-resistant and practical for kitchens or bathrooms.
+MDF is affordable and easy to paint, wooden skirting boards provide a more luxurious look but are pricier, while PVC is moisture-resistant and practical for kitchens or bathrooms.

 Can skirting boards hide cables or wires?

-Yes, deeper skirting boards can effectively conceal unsightly cables or wiring, making your home look cleaner and more streamlined.
+Yes, deeper skirting boards serve to effectively conceal unsightly cables or wiring, making your home look cleaner and more streamlined.

 Should I paint or stain my skirting boards?